AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 for natural streams.
 The characters in a computer stream flow from the source to the sink.

 Streams always have a beginning, but have an end only if they are finite.
-In prinicple, there is a sense of location, called the stream position, for all streams.
+In principle, there is a sense of location, called the stream position, for all streams.
 This sense of location, or stream position, corresponds to the natural notion of the point on the bank of the stream where one stands and watches the stream flow by.
 In the natural world, one can sometimes change the stream position by running along the